nachozobian/Food-Vision-Mini/README.md

 # Food-Vision-Mini
-Project from ZTM course on PyTorch.
 Computer Vision Classification Model using Neural Networks !

+The aim of this project is to see if we can build a Classification Model to detect each type of food.